kongdai123/repainting_3d_assets/README.md

 ### Google Colab (30 min)

-Colab requires the GPU runtime (and thus a subscription) and takes extra 15 minutes to install the environment.
+Colab requires the GPU runtime (and thus a subscription) and takes an extra 15 minutes to install the environment.
 It eliminates the need to run the application locally and use Docker.
 Unlike the dockerized environment, the Colab functionality is not guaranteed.
 Click the badge to start: